grscheller/neovim-notes/notes/07-AdvTextEditing.md

 *normal mode*.

-The above `:m-4` is another example of vim/nvim exactly duplicating a vi idiosyncracy.
+The above `:m-4` is another example of vim/nvim exactly duplicating a vi idiosyncrasy.
 Avoid using *command mode* commands with negative numbers in them.

 Unlike Vim, Neovim does not have an *EX mode*.